If you are or are about to be a realtor, you probably would like to know more about real estate lead costs.

-Bear in mind that the costs per click are often lower than on Google since the platform is not that well-known and in demand.
+Remember that the costs per click are often lower than on Google since the platform is not that well-known and in demand.

-You can expect 15% for push notification ads, native ads a 0.3% to 22%, and text message prospecting a 16% conversion rate, as already covered in this article.
+You can expect 15% for push notification ads, native ads a 0.3% to 22%, and text message prospecting at a 16% conversion rate, as already covered in this article.

 This is even clearer when someone types in the search phrase “houses for sale in XYZ.”

 Whereas on Facebook, someone could just watch a cat video found on a friend’s wall and then get “interrupted” by a Facebook ad about real estate just because they liked a video about a nice home once.